Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/02-functions.md

 ## Learning Goals

-At the end of this lesson students will be able to:
+At the end of this lesson we will be able to:

 - Understand and use functions